Pechherz/Vermintide-Mods/VT1-Mods/unstuck/README.md

 `{ "/unstuck", false, "commands", "unstuck" },`

 ## How to use:
-If you happen to get stuck somewhere on a map, simply type following line into the chat box:
+If the player happens to get stuck somewhere on a map, simply type following line into the chat box:
 ```
 /unstuck
 ```
 This moves the player onto walkable ground.

 ## Note:
-Currently it only works for the hosting player due to navmesh being only generated serverside.
+Currently only the hosting player can unstuck himself due to navmesh being only generated server side.

 <br/>